 Bollywood referred to as Hindu cinema is the India-Hindu language film industry based in Mumbai, India.
 Bollywood aside from being one of the riches film industry in the world and is also part of the largest film production in the world, it creates the most number of movies per year which is on average of 1,200 per year.
 India produced a total of 2,961 films on celluloid; this figure includes 1,288 feature films in the year 2009.
-The Bollywood is not just a standalone film industry in India but a part of the larger cinema of India (also known as Indywood).
+Bollywood is not just a standalone film industry in India but a part of the larger cinema of India (also known as Indywood).
 As the 5th richest film industry in the world, Bollywood earned around $1.9 billion from films in 2016.
-Not just that, it has the largest number of admissions and the film industry is a multi-lingual film industry.
+Not just that, it has the largest number of admissions and the film industry is multi-lingual film industry.
 Most of the movies produced in this film industry are in Hindi or English so that it can be exported outside the shores of India.

 The cinema of France refers to the France film industry.
 The film industry consists of creative movies and the art of film produced within the country (France) or by French filmmakers abroad.
 France is referred to or often called the birthplace of cinema and has contributed immensely to the film industry at large.
-The French people love watching movies (2113 million cinema visits in 2015) making them the number one country to visit cinemas and this aid the film industry of France to generate around $1.6 billion from films in 2016.
-Cinema of France is noted for having a particularly strong film industry, because of protections provided by the French government.
+The French people love watching movies (2113 million cinema visits in 2015) making them the number one country to visit cinemas and this aids the film industry of France to generate around $1.6 billion from films in 2016.
+Cinema of France is noted for having a particularly strong film industry, because of the protection provided by the French government.
 In addition to its strong and innovative film tradition, France has over time been a gathering spot for artists from different countries in Europe and the world.